|

 instances of collusion between the British forces and Loyalists in the

+murder of people along the border.
 There are links to sites relating to

 Bloody Sunday, Silverbridge, Dundalk,